 Other financial liabilities: This category includes all other liabilities, all of which are recognized at amortized cost.
 The Company has classified its cash and receivables (excluding GST receivables) as loans and receivables.
-The Company's short term investments are classified as available-for-sale.
 The Company's accounts payable and accrued liabilities are classified as other financial liabilities.